dhasenan/damask/README.md

 * support for large player bases (1,000 simultaneous players)
 * optional full persistence

 "Full persistence" won't be desirable for many people.
-It means that, if I walk up to the Broken Drum and kill Stren Withel, Stren Withel is *dead*.
-If I drop a sword on the ground, that sword isn't going to disappear automatically.
+It means that, if I walk up to the Broken Drum and kill Stren Withel, Stren Withel is *dead*, and stays dead even when I reboot the server.
+If I drop a sword on the ground, that sword isn't going to disappear on the next reboot.

 Player housing is, largely, a controlled subset of full persistence, where items are persistent in a limited area.

 Far-flung goals